klosboss/frc-robot-example/README.md

 of controller that was used, nor how to interact with that controller.
 This essentially decouples the command from the type of controller used.

+### Constants
+Constants contain all the mappings to hardware and any other globally accessible data.
+Any other configurations, such as limiters, should be placed here as well.
+To add a configuration that can be modified can be added to the `SmartDashboard` by adding it to the `initializeSmartDashboardConstants()` method adding a getter for it to be accessible from other `Commands` or `Subsystems`.

 ## Simulation
 Execute `./gradlew simulateJava` in the terminal to run the simulation for this project.